 And, although she was fairly lucky and not harmed following the malicious charges, her descendants also fell under suspicion of witchcraft.

-In late May 1692, another two granddaughters of Ann’s, Mary (Bassett) Derich and Sarah (Hood) Bassett, were also accused.
-Mary was imprisoned for months, but eventually released when she wasn’t convicted.
-Sarah was sent to Boston Prison for seven months and finally released on December 3rd.
+Mary (Bassett) Derich was imprisoned for months, but eventually released when she wasn’t convicted.
+Sarah (Hood) Bassett was sent to Boston Prison for seven months and finally released on December 3rd.
 She soon after had a daughter, which she named Deliverance, in honor of her liberation.

 Decades later, Sarah was compensated 9 pounds for her wrongful imprisonment.

-A number of other Massachusetts residents in Lynn and nearby towns were accused, including Sarah (Aslet) Cole, Jane (Greepe) Collins, Margaret (Temple) Gifford, Elizabeth (Hutchinson) Hart, and Mary (Leach) Ireson.
+A number of other Massachusetts residents in Lynn and nearby towns were accused, allegedly including Sarah (Aslet) Cole, Jane (Greepe) Collins, Margaret (Temple) Gifford, Elizabeth (Hutchinson) Hart, and Mary (Leach) Ireson.

 Although none appear to be my direct line ancestors, Sarah (Hood) Bassett mentioned above, was my 2nd cousin 10 times removed, and it’s no doubt that her entire family’s terrible fortune left behind a dark cloud that hovered over the whole town.

 Another poor soul in Lynn was Thomas Farrar.
 His connection to my tree is somewhat unclear, though he may have married my 8th great grandmother’s sister-in-law.
+[Update in 2025: His 2nd marriage, which produced no offspring, was to my 9th great grandmother, Abigail (Johnson) Collins, in 1681.
+This made him the step-father to Hannah (Collins) Brown.
+Also, Sarah (Hood) Bassett was his 1st wife's niece.]

 The elderly farmer Mr. Farrar, sometimes called “Old Pharaoh,” was accused by Ann Putnam, who claimed he was pinching her in her dreams.
 He was tried on 18 May 1692 and imprisoned until November of that year.
 He died only two years later.